Online particle characterisation in process applications

 in-line particle sizing

 Sampling and the analytic unit are fully integrated into the main process flow.
 With ultrasonic extinction with OPUS, the measurement is taken directly in the main process flow, or in a reactor under process conditions.
 With optical procedures – such as laser diffraction with MYTOS – it is necessary to adjust the optical concentration to the sensor after sample splitting.
 The dispersion used to achieve this takes place directly before analysis in the main process flow.
 The product remains in the process line for constant real-time measurement; only the measurement data leave the process.

 The measurement system, consisting of a dispersion and sensor unit, is operated in the bypass to the main process flow.
 The product sample is removed from the process flow via a sampling system, fed to the measurement system, and measured in real-time on a quasi-continuous basis.
 The product may either be returned to the process flow, disposed of, or recovered for other purposes.

 Discrete samples are removed from the production flow and fed to an independent measurement system consisting of dispersers and sensors.
 An indirect, automated process connection with predominantly constant measurement requirements is in line with the concept of laboratory automation.

 Most of our sensor technologies and disperser systems proven in laboratories are also available for use in processes or automated laboratories.
-The use of the same components in our laboratory and our process systems ensures a high degree of comparability in the measurement results, and therefore supports all measurement requirements from product development to volume production at an industrial scale.
+The use of the same components in our laboratory and our process systems ensures a high degree of comparability in the measurement results for particle size and particle shape, and therefore supports all measurement requirements from product development to volume production at an industrial scale.
 The powerful control and evaluation software also offers all the required options for integration into a control system, and is suitable for establishing system control based on real-time data.